Gypsy (2011 film)

-Gypsy (Cigán) is a 2011 Slovakian drama film directed by Martin Šulík.
+Gypsy (Cigán) is a 2011 Slovak-Czech drama film directed by Martin Šulík.
 The film was selected as the Slovak entry for the Best Foreign Language Film at the 84th Academy Awards, but it did not make the final shortlist.

 Plot summary

+Gypsy tells the story of Adam, a boy who, after his father dies, tries to cross the boundary of his Romani shantytown and to improve the lives of his brothers and sisters.
+He encounters racial, social, and cultural prejudices and comes into conflict with the unwritten laws of his own community.
+Circumstances turn against him and his situation drives him to commit a tragic act: murder.